Randy Fine: Tenure

-The editorial board of local newspaper Florida Today has criticized Fine's personal style.
-Their joint editorial observed that "Fine is obviously a hard working lawmaker who has used his watchdog skills to do good" but said that "Fine should defend what he believes in, but not by launching tirades against others as crusades on behalf of his constituents.
+The editorial board of the local newspaper Florida Today has criticized Fine's personal style.
+Their May 24, 2018, joint editorial observed that "Fine is obviously a lawmaker who has used his watchdog skills to do good" but said that "Fine should defend what he believes in, but not by launching tirades against others as crusades on behalf of his constituents.
 He can look good without trying to make others look bad with personal attacks."
 There are multiple cases of Fine using "threats to pull or withhold state funding... to strike back at political rivals and retaliate over perceived slights."
 These include the Brevard Zoo (2023), a Palm Bay Magnet High School firefighter academy (2022), and the West Melbourne Special Olympics (2021; Fine denied he threatened to get the funding pulled).
 In April 2023, the Florida Commission on Ethics found probable cause he violated ethics rules by threatening to withhold state funding over a personal dispute and interfering in a council member's request for public records.
-In October 2024, county judge Blaue held Fine in contempt of court for making an obscene gesture and making the "loser" hand sign during a virtual hearing over an election paperwork dispute.
+In October 2024, county judge Scott Blaue held Fine in contempt of court for making an obscene gesture and making the 'loser' hand sign during a virtual hearing over an election paperwork dispute.
 Fine was ordered to take an 8-hour anger management course.

 Reedy Creek Improvement District

-In 2022, Fine sponsored a bill to dissolve all six independent special districts in Florida established prior to November 5, 1968 (the date of the ratification of the Constitution of Florida), including the Reedy Creek Improvement District (RCID) which at the time was the governing jurisdiction and special taxing district for the land of Walt Disney World Resort.
+In 2022, Fine sponsored a bill to dissolve all six independent special districts in Florida established prior to November 5, 1968 (the date of the ratification of the Constitution of Florida), including the Reedy Creek Improvement District (RCID), which at the time was the governing jurisdiction and special taxing district for the land of Walt Disney World Resort.
 The bill passed both the Florida House of Representatives and the Florida State Senate, and was signed into law by Governor Ron DeSantis on April 22, 2022.
-A number of commentators said that the potential dissolution was in retaliation for the Walt Disney Company announcing its opposition to the Parental Rights in Education Act (dubbed the "Don't Say Gay Bill" by its critics), that passed several weeks prior and which prohibits classroom instruction on "sexual orientation" and "gender identity" with children in twelfth grade or younger.
+A number of commentators said that the potential dissolution was in retaliation for the Walt Disney Company announcing its opposition to the Florida Parental Rights in Education Act (dubbed the "Don't Say Gay Bill" by its critics), which had passed several weeks prior and prohibits classroom instruction on sexual orientation and gender identity with children in twelfth grade or younger.
 In an interview, Fine said that research into the RCID and other special districts started "When Disney kicked the hornet's nest several weeks ago."
-When the potential impact on taxes in the surrounding counties of Orange and Osceola was being discussed, Fine said that the taxpayers would save money, and the tax revenue would instead go to local governments.
+When the potential impact on taxes in the surrounding counties of Orange and Osceola was being discussed, Fine said that the taxpayers would save money and that the tax revenue would instead go to local governments.